davidwilemski/openrunlog/README.md

 export ORL_DAILYMILE_CLIENT_SECRET=""
 ```

-The DailyMile OAuth credentials may be obtained from http://www.dailymile.com/api.
+The dailymile OAuth credentials may be obtained from http://www.dailymile.com/api.

 3) Run ORL!